dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 any table in the datasheet that says how long to wait.
 Like device examples I'd say this should be collected on the first few pages.

-Similarly, if you're looking at device code and you don't some kind of delay after initialization, the code is likely broken.
+Similarly, if you're looking at device code and you don't see some kind of delay after initialization, the code is likely broken.
 If you do see a delay, but it doesn't have a specific comment or datasheet page number, I'd say it's also likely broken.
 E.g., people flying blind may just stick in a 30ms delay or so "just in case."

 ----------------------------------------------------------------
 #### Interrupts versus polling for device events